-IF the commodity is AND THEN the expected yield insured by another policy offered under the Act that provides individual yield coverage in the county where the commodity will be produced the insured: (1) cannot provide detailed documentation based on their past production practices and any changes to the production practices during the insurance period the AIP agrees demonstrates a higher or lower expected yield; or (2) has produced the commodity in years prior to the first year of your whole-farm history period and the AIP agrees the years prior to your whole-farm history period does reflect the yield the insured can expect to produce during will be that policy's average approved yield for all units on the farm's policy offered under the Act that provides individual yield coverage. the insurance period. the insured provides detailed documentation based on their past production practices and any changes to the production practices during the insurance period the AIP agrees demonstrates a higher or lower expected yield.
+IF the commodity AND THEN the expected yield is insured by another policy offered under the Act that provides individual yield or ARH coverage in the county where the commodity the insured: (1) cannot provide detailed documentation based on their past production practices and any changes to the production practices during the insurance period the AIP agrees will be that policy's average (simple or weighted) approved yield for all units (by practice/type/variety) on the farm's policy offered under the Act, whether planted or not, that provides individual yield coverage. will be produced demonstrates a higher or lower expected yield; or (2) has produced the commodity in years prior to the first year of your whole-farm history period and the AIP agrees the years prior to your whole-farm history period does reflect the yield the insured can expect to produce during the insurance period. the insured provides detailed documentation based on their past production practices and any changes to the production practices during the insurance period the AIP agrees demonstrates a higher or lower expected yield.
 Actual yield data under the new practice must be provided and serve as the base for the expected yield may be based on the expected yield determined by the AIP to be appropriate based on the provided documentation and the average yields produced under the new production practice approved by the AIP. the insured has produced the commodity in years prior to the first year of your whole-farm history period and the AIP agrees the years prior to your whole-farm history period do not reflect the yield the insured can expect to produce during the insurance period. may be an expected yield, as determined by the AIP, using all years within the whole-farm history period, including the lag year, if available when the IFOR is submitted.